skrrtn/Multi-Chat-Viewer-DotNet/README.md

 - **Click Usernames**: Click any username in chat to view that user's complete message history
 - **Click @Mentions**: Click on @mentions (highlighted in orange) to view mentioned user's messages

-### Automatic Database Migration
-- **Legacy Database Support**: Built-in automatic migration for existing Twitch-only databases to the new multi-platform format
-- **Seamless Migration**: Automatically detects and migrates legacy databases on application startup
-- **Platform Metadata**: Adds platform information to legacy databases (defaults to Twitch for existing databases)
-- **Safe Migration**: Non-destructive process that preserves all existing data and removes old files after successful migration
-- **No User Action Required**: Migration happens automatically - no manual intervention needed

 ### Advanced Features
 - **Multi-Channel View Management**: Switch between different channels in the main window while monitoring all in the background
 - **Menu Font Scaling**: Use View → Font Scaling to choose preset sizes (50%-200%)